Dynamics of a Fleming-Viot type particle system on the cycle graph: Covariances of the proportions of particles under the stationary distribution

-Lemma \ref{teo_dynam} is proved in Appendix \ref{app:generator}.
-The expression (\ref{exprLBk}) given by this lemma is used to study the behaviour of the mean of the proportion of particles in each state.
+The proof of Lemma \ref{teo_dynam} is mostly technical and it is deferred to \ref{app:generator}.
+The expression (\ref{exprLBk}) given by this lemma is used to study the behavior of the mean of the proportion of particles in each state.
 Also, (\ref{exprLBkk}), (\ref{exprLBkl}) and (\ref{exprLBkl1}) are used to study the covariances of the number of particles when $t$ and $N$ tend to infinity.

 Let us denote